 The cost of an e-bike isn’t just dependent on the purchase price; there’s also the cost of using it and maintaining it.

-Using an electric bike will cost money in electricity.
+Using an electric bike will cost money in electricity and maintenance.
 But unless you live in a high-cost area, this shouldn’t really be much, especially when considered next to the price of putting gas in a car.
 Other than that, you can easily clean the bike yourself (just use a slightly damp rag to wipe it down but don’t spray it).

 As mentioned above, electric mountain bikes can be quite a bit more expensive to maintain simply because of extreme riding.
 Even still, every type of e-bike needs extra care for the electrical components.
 Here’s what needs to be done and the general cost of doing it: